Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 ![](media/03373.png){ #fig:03373 width=75% }

 Note how each of the parabolic curves (_y = 3x^2^ + C_) share the exact same shape, differing from each other in regard to their vertical offset.
-However, they all share the exact same derivative function: _y\' = (d/dx)( 3x^2^ + C) = 6x_, because they all share identical _rates of change_ (slopes) at corresponding points along the _x_ axis.
+However, they all share the exact same derivative function: _y' = (d/dx)( 3x^2^ + C) = 6x_, because they all share identical _rates of change_ (slopes) at corresponding points along the _x_ axis.
 While this seems quite natural and expected from the perspective of differentiation (different equations sharing a common derivative), it usually strikes beginning students as odd from the perspective of integration, because there are multiple correct answers for the integral of a function.
 Going from an equation to its derivative, there is only one answer, but going from that derivative back to the original equation leads us to a range of correct solutions.
 In honor of this uncertainty, the symbolic function of integration is called the _indefinite integral_.

-When an integrator performs live signal integration with respect to time, the output is the sum of the integrated input signal over time _and_ an initial value of arbitrary magnitude, representing the integrator\'s pre-existing output at the time integration began.
+When an integrator performs live signal integration with respect to time, the output is the sum of the integrated input signal over time _and_ an initial value of arbitrary magnitude, representing the integrator's pre-existing output at the time integration began.
 For example, if I integrate the velocity of a car driving in a straight line away from a city, calculating that a constant velocity of 50 miles per hour over a time of 2 hours will produce a distance (∫*v dt*) of 100 miles, that does not necessarily mean the car will be 100 miles away from the city after 2 hours.
 All it tells us is that the car will be 100 miles _further_ away from the city after 2 hours of driving.
 The actual distance from the city after 2 hours of driving depends on how far the car was from the city when integration began.
-If we do not know this initial value for distance, we cannot determine the car\'s exact distance from the city after 2 hours of driving.
+If we do not know this initial value for distance, we cannot determine the car's exact distance from the city after 2 hours of driving.

 This same problem appears when we integrate acceleration with respect to time to obtain velocity: